WebFuzzing/EvoMaster/README.md

 Academic publications based on _EvoMaster_ and slides of presentations can be found [here](docs/publications.md).
-These can be useful if you want to know more on how _EvoMaster_ works internally, e.g., details on the Many Independent Algorithm (MIO).
+These can be useful if you want to know more on how _EvoMaster_ works internally, e.g., details on the Many Independent Objective (MIO) algorithm.

 ### License